pauljrowland/PlatformDisplay-UK/README.md

 rm PlatformDisplayUK -Rf
 ```

-You will also need an API key from the [Realtime Trains API](https://api.rtt.io) - which needs to be added into the `/creds/creds.php` file (see `/creds/README.md` for more info).
+You will also need an API key from the free [RailData Marketplace Live Departure Board API](https://raildata.org.uk/dashboard/dataProduct/P-d81d6eaf-8060-4467-a339-1c833e50cbbe/specification) - which needs to be added into the `/creds/creds.php` file (see `/creds/README.md` for more info).

 I will be adding more customisation options moving forward and feel free to check out the free version at [PlatformDisplay UK](https://platformdisplay.uk/).